 Today, transcranial magnetic stimulation is a much safer and practical application that builds on the theories of Dr. Galvani.

-TMS applies magnetic fields to specific areas of your brain that play a role in depression as the magnetic fields change, electric current forms.
+TMS applies magnetic fields to specific areas of your brain that play a role in depression.
+As the magnetic fields begin to change, an electric current forms.

-TMS has proven diagnostic and therapeutic benefits as a treatment for depression — the leading cause of disability in the U.S. Depression may also be a co-occurring with other mental health disorders such as addiction.
+TMS has proven diagnostic and therapeutic benefits as a treatment for depression, the leading cause of disability in the U.S. Depression may also be co-occurring with other mental health disorders such as addiction.
 Programs that treat substance abuse will usually look to address underlying mental health issues like depression at the same time with tools such as TMS therapy.
+We also provide TMS therapy for a range of other conditions, including:

 A magnetic pulse stimulates cells in the brain that help control mood and may be responsible for depression.
 It’s not clear why stimulating these cells provides relief, but some patients do report fewer symptoms and a general improvement in their mood.